 You will also find other locations in Amman.

 Macsoud Seventh Circle Restaurant

 I am not actually sure what this is known for, probably the shwarma, but that is not the reason I come here. it is my favorite place for a great hot dog!

 A casual restaurant with indoor and outdoor seating.

-Limited English speaking staff.
-Not somewhere that tourists would stumble upon as it is located in a residential neighbourhood.
+Limited English-speaking staff.
+Not somewhere that tourists would stumble upon as it is located in a residential neighborhood.

 What the Locals Order